collapsed-stacks/startups/questions/191/using-agile-with-a-startup-or-small-business.md

 - tagged: `tech-company`, `mobile-apps`, `agile`, `project-management`
 - score: 5

-<p>At my small business, the developers have been a using scrum-like, agile development strategy.
-Since most of us in the company are developers, we've started adding general business tasks to the project board in addition to coding tasks.</p>
+At my small business, the developers have been a using scrum-like, agile development strategy.
+Since most of us in the company are developers, we've started adding general business tasks to the project board in addition to coding tasks.

-<p>We'd like to start using a new board just for these business tasks, so we can better include everyone in the company and separate the business tasks from the coding tasks.
+We'd like to start using a new board just for these business tasks, so we can better include everyone in the company and separate the business tasks from the coding tasks.
 Some of the scrum roles such as product-owner don't really fit into this model easily though.
-Are there any scrum adaptations or other agile methodologies that work well for running a startup or small business?</p>
+Are there any scrum adaptations or other agile methodologies that work well for running a startup or small business?

 ## Answer 199